 - Not able to have different levels of firmness throughout the sofa, so some may find the structure uncomfortable.

 Top tip: Foam sofas are great for those with limited mobility or back problems as they offer a lot more support and are easier to stand up from.
 Our Model 01 range has a double-layered foam, making the sofas super comfortable without having to compromise on anything.
 And our Model 03 range offers a foam filling on a webbing base so you can be sure they’ll always spring back into shape.
+In fact, all of our sofas have foam fillings for the cushions.

 Pros and cons of fibre sofa fillings